Hepatitis C

 Medical history

-Your doctor will ask about your symptoms and whether you have any history of blood transfusions or injected drug use.
+Your doctor will ask about your symptoms.
+They will also ask whether you have any history of blood transfusions, injection drug use, and other risk factors.

 Physical exam